dbryant4/ansible-playbooks/README.md

 -  1wire - sets up 1-wire temperature sensors to colelct temperature readings and send that information back to a grphite server
 -  tmp102 - sets up the pi to collect data from a tmp102 temperature sensor to send back to a grpahite server
 -  display - sets up a pi to start up the desktop and run chromium with a specific URL.
 This is designed for display boards.
 Also, this role installs a vnc server for easy management

+## Variables
+-  skip_update - Skips the apt-get update call in the common role